raul23/organize-ebooks/README.rst

 file by using progressively more "expensive" tactics (as stated in `lib.sh <https://github.com/na--/ebook-tools/blob/master/lib.sh#L519>`_ from `ebook-tools <https://github.com/na--/ebook-tools>`_).

-These are the steps in order followed by the ``organize_ebooks`` script (as soon as ISBNs are found, the script return them):
+These are the steps in order followed by the ``organize_ebooks`` script when searching ISBNs for a given ebook (as soon as ISBNs are found, the script return them):

 1. The first location it tries to find ISBNs is the filename.
 2. Then it checks the contents directly if it is a text file.